quinn-rs/quinn/docs/book/src/quinn/data-transfer.md

 The [previous chapter](set-up-connection.md) explained how to set up an [Endpoint][Endpoint] and then get access to a [NewConnection][NewConnection] instance.
-Now we will continue with the subject of sending data over this connection.
+This chapter continues with the subject of sending data over this connection.

 ## Multiplexing